 Primary election results for Cascade County

-The majority of ballots in Cascade County have been counted as of 9 p.m.
+Counting of Cascade County primary ballots is essentially complete as of 11:37 p.m.
+June 2.

+There are some ballots left to be hand counted, but not very many, according to elections officials.

 Since the law changed, county elections staff were able to start opening ballot envelopes on Thursday and Friday and ran those through the counting machines on Monday.
 No results were run until polls closed at 8 p.m.
 Tuesday.

-Preliminary results for the June 2 primary election are below:
+Unofficial results for the June 2 primary election are below:

 Cascade County races